Professional Carpet Installation: Get Prepared in 9 Steps

 Be prepared to be at home the day of installation and be available in case the installation crew has questions.
 Your presence will insure that the correct carpet is installed in the right areas.
 Because it is difficult to estimate the length and circumstances of each job, some installers may not be able to give you an exact time of arrival.
 We suggest you be flexible and keep in touch with us.

 Your installers will use a variety of tools and techniques that can make the work area hazardous.
-Please make sure that your children and pets are kept out of the work area on installation day.
+Please make sure that your children and pets stay out of the work area on installation day.

 We recommend that prior to the completion of the installation, you walk through the job with the chief installer.
 This will give you the opportunity to ask questions and be clear on any final details.

-If you are sensitive to odors, good ventilation should be established.
-Some of the chemicals used in the construction of carpet, as well as the adhesives or hot melt seaming tapes, can have an odor for as long as 48 to 72 hours after installation.
-So be prepared to provide the room with adequate ventilation.
+If you are sensitive to odors, establish good ventilation.
+Some of the chemicals used in the construction of carpets, as well as the adhesives or hot melt seaming tapes, can have an odor for as long as 48 to 72 hours after installation.
+So make sure to provide the room with adequate ventilation.

-We want you to be as knowledgeable and well prepared as possible for the installation of your new carpet.
+We want you to be as knowledgeable and well prepared as possible for your professional carpet installation.
 It will make that day easier on you and your home and provide you with an enjoyable floor covering experience for years to come.